Speakeasy Logo

 Use CommonJS (commonjs) if…

-• Bundle size is not a priority.
+• Bundle size optimization is not a critical requirement.

 Use ESM (esm) if…